xing/hops/packages/config/readme.md

 You can override the configuration values defined in your `package.json`.
 Consider the above package.json and let's say you want to want to override the `port` value.
 Note that this only works in an "npm like" context, i.e. with npm and yarn.

-To permanently override the port value, set the respective npm environment variable...
+To override the port value for your local environment without actually changing your package.json, set the respective npm environment variable...

 ```
 npm config set my-application:hops:port 1337
 ```

-... and then do...
+... and then run...

 ```
 npm start